tzeweiwee/ads-checkout-react/Notes For GDP.md

 **minStock**: number: minimum quantity of the product to qualify for the deal

 ## Thank You
 I have given my best effort with my heart and soul into this project.
 I hope I have achieved at least the minimum requirements or expectations of the assessment test.
 And I chose React because this is an opportunity to learn more about React's architecture, virtual DOM and it's lifecycle.
 Btw, you can check the time I've spent on this project [See My Wakatime](https://wakatime.com/@tzeweiwee/projects/lquatgtuis?start=2017-03-30&end=2017-04-12).
 I look forward to hearing from GDP again.
-Thank you and have a good day.
+Thank you and have a good day. :bowtie: